glouppe/info8002-large-scale-data-systems/lecture9.md

 - Evenly distributes $x$ objects over $n$ bins.
 - When $n$ changes:
   - Only $\mathcal{O}(\frac{x}{n})$ objects need to be rehashed.
-  - Uses a deterministic hash function.
+  - Uses a deterministic hash function, independent of $n$.

 ---